- Discord is a must-have software for gamers, but many reported Discord high CPU usage issues.

 - Save and exit, then restart your PC.

-Even if your processor is at 100% of its power, it won’t affect the processor itself, and it won’t create any long-lasting damage.
-The only issue you may have is with the processor overheating.
+Even if your processor is at 100% of its power, it won’t affect the processor itself and won’t create any long-lasting damage.
+So the only issue you may have is with the processor overheating.

 - Open Discord then go to Settings followed by Voice & Video.

 - Here, scroll down to the Voice Processing section and turn off all the features in there including Echo Cancellation, Noise Suppression, Advanced Voice Activity, and Automatic Gain Control.

 You should probably use the Discord app in terms of CPU usage and speed.
 This is because most browsers like Chrome already register high CPU usage due to add-ons and other running tabs.

 So this affects the performance of Discord and increases CPU usage.
 With the dedicated app, the processes will only be limited to Discord activities.

 You can reconfigure several settings to optimize Discord’s performance and enhance your experience.
 Start with Noise Suppression, a feature found under Voice & Video settings, to filter out the background noise.